Travel Ideas · Craft & Tradition

 Cồn Lân is twenty minutes from Mỹ Tho and two hundred years from anywhere else.

-The monkey bridge is where most visitors experience a minor crisis of confidence.
+The monkey bridge (cầu khỉ) is where most visitors experience a minor crisis of confidence.
 It's a single log — sometimes two logs, if you're lucky — spanning a canal about four meters wide.
-There is no railing.
-There is no safety net.
+There is no railing, only a bamboo handrail.
 There is only the log, your feet, and the quiet certainty that the woman crossing ahead of you with a basket of fruit on her head has done this every day of her life.
 You follow.
 You wobble.
 You make it.
-You feel absurdly proud.

 Artisan workshops · Cycling the delta paths · The landscape between villages